Improving Subseasonal to Seasonal Precipitation Forecasting For Water Management

 Public Law 115-25 directed NOAA to improve its S2S forecasts and to submit a report to Congress with recommendation for doing so.
 This 2020 report recommended several regional pilot projects chosen based on the existence of major climate phenomena that have huge economic impacts and for which current S2S predictive skill is too low to be effectively used by many stakeholders.
 They were also chosen because the limited predictive skill of the climate phenomena highlighted for these regions is due to fundamental limitations in our current understanding and models.
 Therefore, improving predictive skill for these projects would improve skill for other regions as well.

 One of the recommended pilot projects is for winter precipitation in the western U.S. to support water management.
 It would be patterned after NOAA’s successful Hurricane Forecast Improvement Program and would entail implementation and evaluation of model improvements, product development, provision of high-performance computing resources, and academic research.
 Although recommended in 2020, NOAA has not sought funding for any of the pilot projects via the president’s budget request to Congress.
 There is broad support for a $15 million increase in NOAA’s budget to begin work on the western precipitation pilot project.
-As Congress begins to work on reauthorization of Public Law 115-25, support has been expressed for adding the pilot projects to statute.
+As Congress continues to work on reauthorization of Public Law 115-25, support has been expressed for adding the two precipitation forecasting pilot projects recommended in NOAA’s report to Congress to statute.
+Sustained research funding is needed to improve broad regional-scale NOAA modeling over the western and central U.S., in an effort similar to NOAA’s successful Hurricane Forecasting Improvement Project.
+Foundational improvement to large-scale modeling will enable subsequent refinement of precipitation forecasting at local scales.

 Additionally, two National Academy of Sciences reports provide a long-term road map for making progress on S2S forecasting.
 The 2016 report expressed a vision that S2S forecasts could be as widely used a decade from now as conventional weather forecasts if the necessary actions were carried out.